Your Career After West Point

 As a West Point graduate, you can expect to have many exciting and rewarding opportunities open to you throughout your lifetime.
 Joining “The Long Gray Line” of West Point graduates is a mark of distinction, representing high achievement and the promise of outstanding, ethical leadership.

-Upon graduation, you will be commissioned as a second lieutenant in the Army and serve for five years on active duty (if you choose to depart the Army after five years, you will be required to serve three years in the Inactive Ready Reserve (IRR)).
+Upon graduation, you will be commissioned as a Second Lieutenant in the Army.
+You must serve a minimum of eight years after you graduate in a combination of Active Duty and Reserve Component Service.
 During your senior year, you’ll find out which specialized field, or “branch,” you will enter.
 Both the needs of the Army and your preferences will be considered.

 Graduation.
 What’s Next?